Dual Credit Information for Principals, Counselors, and Teachers

 Ivy Tech offers more than 100 transfer programs with in-state and out-of-state schools, including several guaranteed admissions programs.

-Ivy Tech Community College’s Start as a Sophomore, also known as the Statewide Transfer General Education Core (STGEC), prepares students for a successful start on the path to earning an associate or bachelor's degree.
+Ivy Tech Community College’s Start as a Sophomore, also known as the Indiana College Core, prepares students for a successful start on the path to earning an associate or bachelor's degree.

 Formerly known as the Gen Ed Transfer Program, Start as A Sophomore allows students to begin their time at Ivy Tech with a 30-credit hour block that transfers to all other public four-year colleges in Indiana.
 The curriculum of these core classes is the same at Ivy Tech as the other institutions, but the tuition rate is less.